jeremybmerrill/scotuslm/README.md

 (Language model on parts of speech; once a structure is generated, fill it in with words based on frequency, previous words, topic, etc.)
 - Find a simple NLTK parser in order to guarantee parseable output.
 - Improve backoff.
 "Stupid backoff", smoothing (Keyser-Ney?)
 [Do this later: My problem isn't recall, it's precision.
 Instead, I should work on getting rid of ungrammatical sentences.]
+- TFIDFs are calculated incorrectly.
+This is evident in document-similarity stuff, where document similarity correlates strongly with document size.
+I need to normalize the TF term by dividing each count by the size of the document (in words) or by the largest count of non-stopwords in the document.
+(Per talking to Jeff)

 ####Known Issues:
 - Everything!